gary-kim/riotchat/README.md

 ### Logo

-The logo is the logo of the Riot.im project.
+The logo is the logo of the Element project.
 The file used is from [Fork Awesome](https://github.com/ForkAwesome/Fork-Awesome/pull/232/).

 ### License